Skip to product information

 AVAILABLE FOR PRE-ORDER

-Presenting seven series of works from throughout Yanagi’s 35-year career, this project features never-before-published archival materials and artist interviews alongside large-scale reproductions and original texts by scholars Mika Yoshitake and Bert Winter-Tamaki.
-This comprehensive retrospective of Yanagi’s work will provide a platform for English readers to engage with his politically and socially engaged practice for the first time.
+Edited by postwar specialist Mika Yoshitake, this publication is the first comprehensive English-language monograph on Yanagi.
+Presenting eight series of works from throughout the artist’s 35-year career, this project shares newly translated Japanese texts and artist interviews alongside large-scale reproductions and original contributions by scholars Jane Farver, Reiko Tomii, Bert Winther-Tamaki, and Yoshitake.
+This retrospective of Yanagi’s work provides a platform for English readers to engage with his politically and socially engaged practice for the first time.

 Edited by Mika Yoshitake.
-Text by Yukinori Yanagi, Bert Winther-Tamaki, Jane Farver.
+Texts by Yukinori Yanagi, Bert Winther-Tamaki, Jane Farver, and Reiko Tomii.

 Los Angeles: BLUM Books, 2025